KaavyaGala546/KaavyaGala-Portfolio/README.md

 ---

-## Final Note
+## ⚡ Final Note

-This portfolio reflects not just projects, but the way I approach building — with structure, clarity, and attention to detail.
+This project reflects my focus on building systems that are
+**structured, performant, and designed for real-world usability.**